el-mat/molplat/SMRT/README.md

 Adapt cores and memory in Vagrantfile:
 --cpus 12 and --memory 32000

-If you want to update your VM without having to do `vagrant up`, you can do `vagrant reload`.
+If you want to update your VM without having to do `vagrant up`, you can do `vagrant provision`.

 ###To launch SMRT virtualbox (this might take a long time to launch!)